nicolsc/sigfox-callback-demo/README.md

 To install, the better is probably to use [nvm (Node version manager)](https://github.com/creationix/nvm) that will let you switch between version of Node.

-As of Nov 2017, the LTS version of Node.js is v8.2.1
+As of July 2019, the LTS version of Node.js is v10.16.0

 ##### PostgreSQL